oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

   .. group-tab:: Regression

-    For each tree in the forest it finds the leaf node that gives the response as the mean of dependent variables.
-The forest predicts the response as the mean of responses from trees.
+    For each tree in the forest, it finds the leaf node that gives :math:`x_i` the response as the mean of dependent variables.
+The mean of responses from all trees in the forest is the predicted response for the query vector :math:`x_i`.

 Additional Characteristics Calculated by the Decision Forest
 ------------------------------------------------------------